AudreyLL88/cw-store/README.md

 ##### Colors ####

 * It was fairly easy to find a color scheme for this project as the artist Chelsea Wolfe already has a very strong visual identity and is known for it.
-I went to a Modern Pastel Gothic color scheme that fitted the hero picture with a light pick and a pure white as a main colors to capture the user's attention and turquoise and dark grey as secondary colors for contrast.
+I went to a Modern Pastel Gothic color scheme that fitted the hero picture with a light pick and a pure white as a main colors to capture the user's attention and dark grey as secondary colors for contrast.

 Here is my palette :